 PROPER POTS, MADE AT HOME

-Below is a quick overview of the main pottery techniques you can use at home, there are many exciting possibilities, each video below is just 2-3 minutes.
+Below is a quick overview of the main pottery techniques you can use at home, shown in 2 minute videos, there are many exciting possibilities.

 Slabs can be rolled to any thickness, this is partly aesthetic, partly functional, it's about judging what's possible with the clay and what's needed for the size of your build.